 Track basic metrics like open rates, click-through rates, and unsubscribe rates to understand how your audience responds to different content and approaches.
 Use this data to refine your strategy over time.

 Don’t expect immediate results.
-Email marketing typically requires several months of consistent effort to show significant impact.
+Email marketing typically requires several months of consistent effort to show a significant impact.
 Focus on building relationships and providing value rather than immediate sales results.

 Making Your Decision: Key Questions to Ask